Reasons Your Child Might Need Early Treatment

 Orthodontic treatment can be expensive, so it is no wonder that many parents hope to wait as long as possible to bring their kids in.
 However, letting a serious issue go unchecked can lead to bigger problems down the road.
 It is best to address any concerns as soon as possible to ensure the best chance of success and to avoid long-term problems.

-Do you suspect that your child might have a serious bite issue?
-Dr. Sonneveld and his team are here for you!
-Don’t spend another day worrying about your child’s bite.
-Contact Sonneveld Orthodontics today.
-Click here to learn more and to request an appointment!
+Are you concerned that your child may have a significant bite problem?
+Dr. Sonneveld and his dedicated team are ready to help!
+Don’t let another day go by worrying about your child’s bite.
+Reach out to Sonneveld Orthodontics today.
+Click here to learn more or to schedule an appointment!